 Located on Main Street in the heart of downtown Park City, Tupelo restaurant serves up elegant, artfully presented dishes inspired by chef/owner Matt Harris' travels.
 His approach to cuisine is to source artisanal ingredients from small farms and food artisans from around the country and then bring some local flair to helping those ingredients shine on the plate.

-My 12-year-old son and I had the pleasure of dining at Tupelo during our long weekend visit to Park City this past summer.
+My 12-year-old son and I had the pleasure of dining at Tupelo and the Silver Star Cafe during our long weekend visit to Park City this past summer.
 After checking into The Chateaux, spending a day at Park City Mountain, and then hiking the Silver Lake Hiking Trail, we spent some time exploring Main Street before dining at Tupelo.

 I kicked off our meal with a glass of Cava to toast the end of a beautiful, active day on the mountain.
 Tupelo has a good cocktail list, along with a nice wine and beer list.
 My son kicked off the meal with his usual traveling standby: a tall glass of water.
 At higher elevations like Park City, especially, one can never have too much water when traveling.